-For example, the Masai Mara are traditionally a nomadic people, who live by herding cattle and goats, and are often known for the bright red robes they wear.
+For example, the Masai are traditionally a nomadic people, who live by herding cattle and goats, and are often known for the bright red robes they wear.
 Until recently, the main way for young Maasai to earn their status as warriors was to kill a lion, but since lions are now endangered, they have largely stopped this practice.
 In the 20th century, the Maasai were widely affected by colonization and forced to leave much of their land as it was the most fertile in the area.
-These days, they are one of the few ethnic groups that has mainly stuck to its original ways, continuing to live a pastoral way of life.
+These days, they are one of the few ethnic groups that have mainly stuck to its original ways, continuing to live a pastoral way of life.

 3. Pick the right safari camp for you.

 When experiencing the migration, you can choose to stay in camps that stay put all year round, or ones that move along with the migration.
 Discover the difference between mobile and permanent camps, then find the best option for you, whether you're searching for a camp that's chasing the action or a place where the Great Migration comes directly to you.
 Each type has its own benefits and drawbacks.
 Either way, it will be an experience you’ll never forget.